cms-analysis/CombineHarvester/docs/PythonInterface.md

     ## or with default values:
     cb.AddProcesses(procs = ['ZTT', 'ZL', ZJ'], bin = [(0, "0jet"), (1, "1jet")], signal=False)

-As is bin-by-bin creating and merging.
+As is bin-by-bin creating and merging, but note that these methods have been deprecated in favour of the standalone ch::BinByBinFactory class (see below).

 C++: